No. 3 Kansas rallies to beat No. 9 West Virginia 84-80 in OT - News 12 Now

 The Mountaineers called a timeout with 16.1 seconds to go to set up a final play, and they managed to get Phillip isolated on the wing.
 But his long 3-pointer clanked off the iron as the buzzer sounded.

+Any fight the Mountaineers had left withered away as Kansas scored the next eight points.

+“We just didn’t take care of the ball like we normally do,” West Virginia’s Nathan Adrian said.

 The Jayhawks had their 51-game winning streak at the Phog snapped by Iowa State just more than a week ago, but they still have not lost consecutive home games since February 1989.
-They also have never been swept in the regular season by a Big 12 foe in 14 years under coach Bill Self.
+They also have never been swept in the regular season by a Big 12 foe in 14 years with Self on the sideline.

+It helped that they got to the foul line 44 times, making 33 of them.

+“That’s what our season is going to come down to — when it matters most, free throws,” said Mason, who was 16 of 18 at the line.
+“That’s what Coach tells us.
+We just have to keep working hard.”

 West Virginia has never beaten the Jayhawks at the Phog in five tries.